heliholic/devel/docs/Governor.md

 #### State `BAILOUT`

 The autorotation attempt was abandoned, and an _autorotation bailout_ is performed.
-Throttle is ramped up quickly.
+Throttle is ramped up quickly, according to the `gov_recover_time` parameter.

 #### State `DISABLED`